serugio/goRest/README.md

 ## ABOUT THE SOLUTION

-Is the implementation of an E2E test case for the user REST API https://gorest.co.in/.
+Is the implementation of an E2E scenario where are both types of validation component and integration) for the user REST API https://gorest.co.in/users.
 - Postman is the chosen testing tool (there are automated tests cases implemented here, using dynamic data)
 - It was covered only the positive tests cases and validations such as response code, basic json structure in response
 - Newman is being used inside a pipeline created in jenkins to automate its execution
-- It is missing other validatios such as negative test cases to validate error paths like wron authentication data, wrong parameters)

 ## ABOUT THE TESTING APPROACH
-- due to the time I chosed to work with an E2E test case that covers the positive path of the purchase flow.
-However, the coverage can be improved adding different scenarios like (logout in the middle of the flow and then re-login, include error paths, validate that prices and taxes work as intended).
+- due to the time I chosed to work with an E2E test case that covers an integration testing approach.
+However, it is missing other validatios such as negative test cases to validate error paths like wrong authentication data, wrong parameters, error handling)
--test case design is delivered in attached file trough email.